Single-Stage Stellarator Optimization: Combining Coils with Fixed Boundary Equilibria: Optimization Method

 with $\omega_{\text{coils}}$ a scalar weight associated with $J_2$.
 The degrees of freedom varied during the optimization are $\mathbf x=(\mathbf x_{\text{surface}}, \mathbf x_{\text{coils}})$.
 The objective function, its gradients, as well as its CPU parallelization, are carried out using the SIMSOPT code \cite{Landreman2021b}.
 The constraint $\psi=\psi_0$ is handled by the use of VMEC in fixed-boundary mode, while the constraint $R_{\text{major}}=R_0$ is handled by removing the term $\mathrm{RBC}_{0,0}$ from the parameter space and setting it equal to one.

 In the numerical results section, we minimize $J$ by employing the Broyden–Fletcher–Goldfarb–Shanno (BFGS) quasi-Newton algorithm \cite{Nocedal2006}.
 This method stores the Jacobian of the objective function computed at previous points and uses the BFGS formula to approximate the Hessian using a generalized secant method.
 As noted in \cite{Wechsung2022}, this is important for convergence as it helps to overcome the ill-posedness of the coil optimization problem.
 The Jacobian $dJ/d\mathbf x=dJ_1/d\mathbf x+dJ_2/d\mathbf x$ is computed using a mix of numerical and analytical derivatives.
 In particular, the Jacobian $dJ_1/d\mathbf x_{\text{surface}}$ is computed using forward finite differences, $dJ_1/d\mathbf x_{\text{coils}}=0$, and both $dJ_2/d\mathbf x_{\text{coils}}$ and $dJ_2/d\mathbf x_{\text{surface}}$ are computed analytically.
 The use of analytical derivatives allows significant efficiency in the optimization process as the number of degrees of freedom $\mathbf x_{\text{coils}}$ is typically significantly larger than $\mathbf x_{\text{surface}}$.
 As an example, while a surface with $M_{\text{pol}}=3$ poloidal and $N_{\text{tor}}=3$ toroidal modes has 49 degrees of freedom (length of $\mathbf x_{\text{surface}}$), a system with $N_C=4$ independent coils and $N_F=16$ Fourier modes per coil has a total of 396 degrees of freedom (length of $\mathbf x_{\text{coils}}$).
-It is worth mentioning that the method introduced here is applicable (and could entail significant advantages) even in the case where analytic derivatives of the equilibrium are available, using codes such as DESC \cite{Dudt2020}.
+It is worth mentioning that the method introduced here is applicable (and could entail significant advantages) even in the case where analytic derivatives of the equilibrium are available, using codes such as DESC \cite{Dudt2020}. { Although the number of degrees of freedom in coils is generally larger than that in surfaces, it is essential to note that specific cases may vary.
+Specifically, the four-coil stellarator outlined in this work has a smaller number of degrees of freedom than the surface shape. }